Author: CalUrbanist

 Bay Area/Central Valley Rail

 Like the Bay Area, greater Northern California has too damned many transit operators.
-There are currently four (long-distance) commuter and intercity rail lines in the region (or three, if the San Joaquins is a single line with branches) that are run by three different agencies*, with two more on the way.
+There are currently four (long-distance) commuter and intercity rail lines in the region (or three, if the San Joaquins is considered a single line with branches) that are run by three different agencies*, with two more on the way.
 Arguably, it doesn’t really matter — with infrequent schedules and no timed transfers, or discounts on transfers, these are functionally standalone lines serving separate markets, not an integrated network.
 But California has a state rail plan calling for greater integration, and in the Bay Area, integration of mapping and wayfinding is already underway.
 A map of megaregional transit options would be an easy way to raise awareness, simplify entry for new users and reduce barriers to access. (* Technically, the San Joaquin Regional Rail Commission both runs ACE and oversees the San Joaquin Joint Powers Authority, which runs the San Joaquins.
 All the more reason to combine branding.)

 > View high-resolution PDF